Logiqx/wca-ipy/docs/Future_Options.md

 | 3        | Teller Coates, United States | 25.46      |
 | 4        | Stefan Lidström, Sweden | 27.12      |

-However, it is known that these rankings are missing a 22.xx PR average (ranking 1st or 2nd) and 26.xx PR average (ranking 5th), only the identifies of those competitors are unknown.
+However, it is known that these rankings are missing a 22.xx PR average (ranking 1st or 2nd) and 26.xx PR average (ranking 5th), only the identities of those competitors are unknown.

 The project team have created an interim solution called the "[Indicative Over 40s Rankings](https://logiqx.github.io/wca-ipy/Indicative_Rankings.html)" to give seniors a more realistic idea of how they rank worldwide.
-The indicative rankings utilise the known distributions of senior results as of Feb 2019 (one-off [extract](https://github.com/Logiqx/wca-ipy/blob/master/sql/extract_senior_aggs.sql) provided by the WCA) and the growth of the WCA since the extract in Feb 2019.
+The indicative rankings utilise the known distributions of senior results as of Feb 2019 (utilising a one-off [extract](https://github.com/Logiqx/wca-ipy/blob/master/sql/extract_senior_aggs.sql) provided by the WCA) and the growth of the WCA since the extract in Feb 2019.

 ## Proposal